AjTheDissident/spiderfoot-osint-lab/README.md

 Comodo Secure DNS [scanme.nmap.org]
 ```

-The result was generated by the SpiderFoot module:
+The result was generated by the module:

 ```text
 sfp_comodo